Wearing nothing but snakeskin

 between Paradise and Earth… Read More

 This morning, through the twilight, the sound of lovemaking enters me through the open window – such an arousing, hauntingly beautiful sound – a sound that could heal the world.
 Strange though… whenever this ardent song strays on the breeze, it’s only ever that of the woman I hear, never the man lost in his own rapture.
-What’s up with that dudes?
+What’s up with that fellas?

 Lithe bodied, we dance tall